-MLB All Star Voting 2018: Latest Ballot Results Before Roster Reveal
+MLB All-Star Voting 2018: Latest Ballot Results Before Roster Reveal

 Bryce Harper is on another level.
 (No, literally, this one landed in the second deck.) https://t.co/b6AiZvGh38

-Harper seemed like he would be the headline player for this year's game because he is the Nationals' highest-profile player and the game is in his home park.
-However, Harper has struggled quite a bit this season, and he has a slash line of .213/.363/.473, and while he has 21 home runs and 50 RBI, he has struck out 90 times.
-Harper struck out 99 times in 111 games last season.
+Harper seemed like he would be the headline player for this year's game in D.C. because he is the Nationals' highest-profile player.
+However, Harper has struggled this season with a slash line of .213/.363/.473, 21 home runs and 50 RBI.
+He has struck out 90 times after striking out 99 times in 111 games last season.

 With just hours to go in the voting, MLB revealed that there are close races in both leagues.